yinglu631/learngit/readme.txt

-git is a distributed version control system which is for free under the GPL modified on dev branch
+git is a distributed version control system which is for free under the GPL & simple modified on dev branch